iterative/dvc.org/content/docs/command-reference/dag.md

 ## Description

+Data science and machine learning pipelines are used to help automate the workflow.
 A data pipeline, in general, is a series of data processing [stages](/doc/command-reference/run) (for example, console commands that take an input and produce an <abbr>output</abbr>).
 A pipeline may produce intermediate data, and has a final result.

-Data science and machine learning pipelines typically start with large raw datasets, include intermediate featurization and training stages, and produce a final model, as well as accuracy [metrics](/doc/command-reference/metrics).
+Pipelines typically start with large raw datasets, include intermediate data pre-processing, featurization and training stages, and produce a final model, as well as accuracy [metrics](/doc/command-reference/metrics).
+A pipeline makes it easy to iterate over the workflow as it doesn't require to execute each stage individually.

 In DVC, pipeline stages and commands, their data I/O, interdependencies, and results (intermediate or final) are specified in `dvc.yaml`, which can be